Summary

 Begin this lesson by showing students two short videos, embedded below and linked on slides 3–4 of the attached Lesson Slides.
 These videos introduce the roles of an editor and a columnist who work in news publication.
 As students watch, ask them to think about what each journalist says, and whether their statements are appealing or not.

 After viewing the videos, pass out the attached Magnetic Statements (Student Copy) handout.
 Move to slide 5.
 Ask students to read the five statements written on the handout, which match the statements hanging around the classroom.
 These statements are based on ideas discussed in the previous videos.
-Ask students, using the Magnetic Statements learning strategy, to choose the statement they most agree with and stand next to the sign that displays that statement.
+Using the Magnetic Statements learning strategy, ask students to choose the statement they most agree with and stand next to the sign that displays that statement.
 After students have gathered by their "magnetic statements," ask the groups to discuss among themselves why they chose that particular statement.
 Then, after a few minutes of discussion, ask a volunteer from each group to share with the class some reasons their group was attracted to the statement.

 Move to slide 6.
 Ask student groups to discuss the question on the slide: Why is media important to a democratic society?
 Students should take into consideration what these two journalists have said as well as the discussion during the Magnetic Statement activity.

-Display slide 7, and invite students to read the three essential questions: Can citizens effect change?
+Display slide 7 and invite students to read the three essential questions: Can citizens effect change?
 More specifically, how can we use the media to influence public opinion in order to create change?
 And lastly, how did the abolitionist movement use media to fight for the end of slavery?
 Ask students to think about these questions as they work through this lesson.

 Explore

 Explain to students that there was no more passionately debated subject in the United States during the nineteenth century than slavery and its expansion into new U.S. territories.
 Without mass-media outlets like television, radio, and the Internet, the public’s understanding of critical issues like slavery was shaped through the media of the time—most often speeches and newspapers.
 Speeches were given in public settings and were often reprinted verbatim in newspapers or released as pamphlets to reach an even larger audience.
 Newspapers, perhaps the most popular way to distribute information, were established and used to influence public opinion.
-The abolitionist movement utilized these methods to captivate and persuade the American people to demand an end to the system of slavery and, in some cases, equal rights for black people.
+The abolitionist movement used these methods to captivate and persuade the American people to demand an end to the system of slavery and, in some cases, equal rights for black people.

 Use slide 8 to share prominent abolitionist William Lloyd Garrison's background with the class.
 Move to slide 9 to show students the masthead of Garrison's newspaper, "The Liberator," if you so choose.
 Move to slide 10 to share more information about Frederick Douglass, another prominent abolitionist and escaped slave.
 Share the masthead of Douglass' newspaper, the North Star, on slide 11 if you choose.